gmittal/kenko/README.md

 ### Todo:
  - **Server**:
-    - Integrate Visual Search API
-    - Find Health Information Data and Return It
-    - Detect Barcodes (if not food), then get Product ID and Search for it
+    - Detect Barcodes (if not food), then get Product ID and Search for it (not super important, but might be nice if there's time)
  - **iOS**:
     - Kevin, this is you